annelo-msft/gists/lro/scm-pattern/readme.md

 1. Add a `Value` property if applicable
 2. Add a `Status` property if applicable
 3. Add other applicable public properties as needed
 4. Add a static `Rehydrate` method taking the relevant client, a client-side `ContinuationToken`, and `CancellationToken` parameters.
-Convenience overloads can be added for this has needed per user scenarios.
+Convenience overloads can be added for this as needed per user scenarios.
 5. Override the abstract `UpdateStatus` methods to:
-    1. Obtain status of the operation on the service, as specified by the service API and possibly values obtained from the first service response
+    1. Obtain the status of the operation on the service, as specified by the service API and possibly values obtained from the first service response
     2. Update public properties on the LRO subclient from the service response
     3. Make the details of the HTTP response available by calling `SetRawResponse`
-6. May optionally override `WaitForCompletion` if needed for a specific service implementation
+6. May optionally override the virtual `WaitForCompletion` method if needed for a specific service implementation
-7. Add any service methods that operate on the service-side LRO itself, e.g. a `Cancel` operation.
+7. Add any service methods that operate on the service-side LRO itself, e.g. a `Cancel` operation if the service provides it.
 If the service exposes a "Get Status"-like operation, this method is not exposed as a public service method on the LRO subclient.
 This is because it is functionally equivalent to the `UpdateStatus` method on the base `OperationResult` type.

-Some details of the SCM-based LRO subclient are consistent with those described for Azure clients in the [.NET Azure SDK Guideines on Subclients](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-subclients).
+Many details of the SCM-based LRO subclient are consistent with those described for Azure clients in the [.NET Azure SDK Guidelines on Subclients](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-subclients).

 ### Client service methods